7wik-pk/portfolio/README.md

 # macOS-style Portfolio

 A high-fidelity personal portfolio website that recreates the macOS Sequoia/Sonoma desktop interface using Vue 3.
-This project focuses on authentic interaction design, system architecture simulation, and responsiveness.
+This project focuses on authentic interaction design, system architecture simulation, and cross-device responsiveness.

 Currently hosted at https://7wik-pk.github.io/portfolio/